DiegoHuertaD/diegoh/content/working_paper/Labor_Policy/index.md

-Abstract: This article develops a theory that explains the political origins of size-contingent Employment Protection Legislation (EPL), which imposes stricter rules on firms whose number of employees exceeds a certain threshold.
-In the model, citizens are heterogeneous in wealth and make an occupational choice that determines their voting preferences for EPL.
-The equilibrium policy only protects workers in larger firms, regardless of the government's primary concern for either workers or entrepreneurs.
-Firms strategically adjust their labor in response to a size-contingent policy, resulting in welfare distortions.
-Welfare distortions can be eliminated by properly regulating independent negotiations between workers and entrepreneurs.
+Abstract: This article explores the political origins of size-contingent Employment Protection Legislation (EPL), which typically imposes stricter requirements on larger firms.
+The theory is based on the political conflict between workers and entrepreneurs that is shaped by endogenous occupational decisions.
+The equilibrium policy protects workers in larger but not in smaller firms.
+This is true regardless of the weights the government puts on the welfare of workers and entrepreneurs.
+Firms strategically adjust their labor demand in response to the size-contingent EPL policy, resulting in welfare distortions.
+These welfare distortions can be eliminated by balancing the bargaining power of workers and entrepreneurs.